CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Introduction

-Our main contributions can be summarized as follows: \begin{enumerate} \item{To improve positioning performance, we develop a novel attention-augmented residual convolutional neural network (AAResCNN) for CSI-based indoor positioning.
-Experiments on publicly-released datasets show that our network can achieve higher localization accuracy than state-of-the-art (SOTA) CNN-based methods.} \item{We propose a universal tracking method by training a set of Gaussian Denoiser based on deep trajectory prior.
+Our main contributions can be summarized as follows: \begin{enumerate} \item{To improve the positioning performance, we develop a novel attention-augmented residual convolutional neural network (AAResCNN) for CSI-based fingerprinting indoor positioning.
+Experiments on publicly-released datasets show that our network can achieve higher localization accuracy than state-of-the-art (SOTA) CNN-based methods.} \item{We propose a universal tracking method by training a set of Gaussian Denoisers based on the deep trajectory prior function.
 Simulation results verify the generality of our tracking system for different environments. } \item{We use PnP to integrate IMU sensory data into the tracking system.
 Experiments on simulated datasets show that our methods perform better than learning-based and Bayesian filtering-based methods when the signal-to-noise-ratio (SNR) of IMU sensory data changes.} \end{enumerate} In the remainder of the paper, related works are reviewed in Section~\ref{review}.
-In Section~\ref{overall}, we present the overall architecture and assumptions of our system.
+In Section~\ref{overall}, we present the overall architecture of our system, followed by our motivations and contributions.
 Sections~\ref{position},~\ref{tracking} and~\ref{imu tracking} introduce our positioning, tracking, and IMU-aided tracking methods, respectively.
-The experiments setups and evaluation results are presented in Section~\ref{experiments}.
+The experimental setups and evaluation results are presented in Section~\ref{experiments}.
 Finally, conclusions of our work are shown in Section~\ref{conclusion}.